ImaGoodFella/eth-analysis-2-cheat-sheet/README.md

 # eth-analysis-cheat-sheet

-Exam cheat sheet for the "Analysis II" course taught by Prof. Dr. Özlem Imamoglu at ETH Zürich inautumn 2020.
+Exam cheat sheet for the "Analysis II" course taught by Prof. Dr. Özlem Imamoglu at ETH Zürich in autumn 2020.

 **Disclaimer:** Please be advised that nothing found here is guaranteed to be complete or correct.